jiali1025/Prediction_of_Molecular_Optical_Properties/README.md

 ## Pretrained Models

-We provide pre-training models based on all the data.
+We provide pre-training models based on the whole data, which can help you predict your new data.

+We also use the models in our user interface.

 Download from: